Andrey Melnichenko (industrialist): SUEK

-After the consolidation of electric power assets, Melnichenko created the Siberian Generating Company (SGC) as a part of SUEK, and then spun it out as a separate company.
-In 2018, SUEK took over SGC.
-SGC produces 25% of electricity in Siberia (6% of Russia's electricity).

-According to Bloomberg, SUEK produces high-calorific coal with low sulphur and nitrogen content.
-It is a global supplier of high-calorific value coal with distribution in 48 countries worldwide, including the Asia Pacific where it supplies coal for HELE (high efficiency, low emission) power plants.

-The Financial Times reported that SUEK uses automation and digitalization in coal mining.
-It reported that SUEK "is rolling out big-data tools and automation across its 26 mines in Kemerovo and elsewhere in Siberia.
-In some mining operations, it is even experimenting with completely replacing workers with machines" and "has piloted Russia’s first fully automated longwall in Polysaevo."

-SUEK assets produce more than 100 million tons of coal annually, with assured coal reserves of 7.6 billion tons.
-Its coal, power generation and logistics enterprises in 12 Russian regions employ over 70,000 people.
-According to S&P Global Ratings, "SUEK's mining segment outperforms peers on greenhouse gas (GHG) emissions", noting that "its governance structure compares positively to local standards and well with international standards.
+SUEK assets produce more than 100 million tons of coal annually, holding an estimated 7.6 billion tons of coal in reserve.
+Its coal, power, and logistics enterprises in 12 Russian regions employ over 70,000 people.
+According to S&P Global Ratings, "SUEK's mining segment outperforms peers on greenhouse gas (GHG) emissions", noting its compliance with local and international standards.
 According to The Financial Times, SUEK pays its workers "more than four times the salary ordinary workers in neighbouring mines say they get."
-According to ESG Ranking of Russian companies 2021 by RAEX, SUEK ranks 11th out of 110 companies in Russia.
+According to an ESG ranking of Russian companies 2021 by RAEX, SUEK ranks 11th out of 110 companies in Russia.

-Melnichenko publicly stated on fossil fuels that "given the current level of technology, it will only be possible for alternative energy sources to reduce carbon emissions in some regions", adding that "companies and governments will need to develop other solutions to expand alternatives energy and that’s unlikely to happen in the next few decades."
+On the long term sustainability of fossil fuels, Melnichenko publicly stated that "given the current level of technology, it will only be possible for alternative energy sources to reduce carbon emissions in some regions", adding that "companies and governments will need to develop other solutions to expand alternatives energy and that’s unlikely to happen in the next few decades."

-Melnichenko served as Non-Executive Director of SUEK JSC - since April 2015 to 2022.
-He was the main beneficiary of SUEK.
+From April 2015 to 2022, Melnichenko served as Non-Executive Director of SUEK JSC and was the main beneficiary of SUEK.
 As of 2021, he owned a 92.2 percent stake in SUEK.
-On 9 March 2022, he resigned from all positions and withdrew as its beneficiary.
+On March 9, 2022, he resigned from all positions and withdrew as its beneficiary.

 Business record

-According to media reports, in the last fifteen years, Melnichenko's companies have invested more than $23 billion in Russia's new economy and industrial sector.
-His companies reportedly employ over 100,000 people.
+According to media reports, in the last fifteen years, Melnichenko's companies have invested more than $23 billion into the Russian economy and industrial sector.
+In total, his companies reportedly employ over 100,000 people.
 20% of all investments by non-oil and gas companies made in Russia in 2012–2017 were made by Andrey Melnichenko's companies.
 Melnichenko's companies reportedly spent over $500 million on social and charitable projects.